Tapiiri/AcademicCultureEnjoyers/README.md

 This will create the membership application and Thomastag 2025 signup forms if they do not already exist and print their IDs.

+### Staging password

+Set `STAGE_PASSWORD` in the environment to password-protect a staging deployment.
+When set, visitors are redirected to a staging access page to enter the password.
+A successful entry stores a cookie so the password isn't requested again.
+Production builds without this variable remain public.

 ## Scripts

 - `npm run dev` – start development server